Rohitrai12/UI-Components/README.md

-This is repository with React examples of simple UI components.
+This is repository with examples of simple UI components.
 The repository is based on Next.js and React.js.

 # installation